eivl/eivlbot/README.md

-# lemonbot
+# eivlbot

-Bot for a dumbass lemon-themed server, since retired.
+Bot for a discord stuff.

-🍋 🍋